rngKomorebi/daplis-rtp/docs/acknowledgement.md

 # Acknowledgement

-I would like to thank Jakub Jirsa for giving this project a start and building the main real-time plotting cycle.
+I would like to thank Jakub Jirsa for giving this project a start and writing the main real-time plotting cycle.